aliuosio/mage2.docker/README.md

 * optimize pagespeed caching
 * Nginx Header Config passes at https://securityheaders.com/

+### Support
+If you encounter any problems or bugs, please create an issue on [GitHub](https://github.com/aliuosio/mage2.docker/issues).

 #### Contribute
 Please Contribute by creating a fork of this repository.
 Follow the instructions here: https://help.github.com/articles/fork-a-repo/